larissahmendes/timewalk/environment/README.md

 This docker image includes the software framework `CERN ROOT` with `Python 3` in order to use Jupyter notebooks on both `PyROOT` and `ROOT C++` kernels.
 It is built from `rootproject/root-fedora` image.

+ If necessary follow the instructions in [https://docs.docker.com/engine/install/ubuntu/](https://docs.docker.com/engine/install/ubuntu/] to install docker.
+It is recommended to use version 19.03.8 or later.

 **1)** Pull the image from the Docker Hub repository

 `docker pull larissahmendes/jupyter-notebook-pyroot:1.1.0`